damonallison/notes/edu/coursera/machine-learning/README.md

 * Backpropogation determines the error (gradients) for eacn node of the network, starting with the output layers, working back thru layer 2, assign

+  ### Week 6

+* How do you know your model is working?
+What should you do if your model doesn't generalize well?

+* What do you do when the model isn't working?
+What should you do next?
+  * Get more data / more training examples.
+(Could be really expensive)
+  * Smaller set of features (you are overfitting)
+  * More features (polynominal features)
+  * Increasing / decreasing lambda